fermyon/advent-of-spin/2023/Challenge-2/README.md

 ## Spec

 This time around, the elves need to help Santa prepare for his travel around the world with all of his presents.
 Now, we're all used to seeing Santa taking off in his sleigh with a huge sack of presents.
 But we all know that it's absolutely impossible for all of the presents to be handed out to children around the world, can fit in one load!
-So in reality, Santa obviously have to make multiple trips, but it's time consuming and the elves really want to help optimize the number of kids, Santa can reach on each trip.
+So in reality, Santa obviously has to make multiple trips, but it's time consuming and the elves really want to help optimize the number of kids, Santa can reach on each trip.
 Now travel time is not an issue for Santa, with his hypersonic raindeers, so the main thing to consider is how do the elves load the sleigh, optimizing for the number of kids to reach, given the combined weight of presents to a single house, and the sleighs capacity.

 You can write your application in ANY language that compiles to WebAssembly.
 To skip the boilerplate, use `spin new` and use one of our language templates.